Mapping in R

 APSU <- openproj(CampusMap, projection = "+proj=longlat +ellps=WGS84 +units=m +no_defs")

-In the script above, the bounding box was identified, the type of map listed (view ?openmap for additional options), and the projection for the map was set.
+In the script above, the bounding box was identified, the type of map listed (view ?openmap for additional options), and in the second portion of the script, the projection for the map was set.
 Refer to the lecture for information regarding the projection and ellipsoid.

 Alternatively, with the *.csv file loaded you could use a modified script like: